Alamofire/Alamofire/Documentation/Alamofire 5.0 Migration Guide.md

 # Alamofire 5.0 Migration Guide
 Alamofire 5.0 is the latest major release of Alamofire, an HTTP networking library for iOS, tvOS, macOS and watchOS written in Swift.
 As a major release, following Semantic Versioning conventions, 5.0 introduces API-breaking changes.

 This guide is provided in order to ease the transition of existing applications using Alamofire 4.x to the latest APIs, as well as explain the design and structure of new and updated functionality.
-Due to the extensive nature of the changes in Alamofire 5, this guide provide a complete overview of all changes.
-Instead, the largest changes will be summarized and users encouraged to read Alamofire’s extensive API, Usage, and Advanced Usage documentation.
+Due to the extensive nature of the changes in Alamofire 5, this guide does not provide a complete overview of all changes.
+Instead, the largest changes are summarized and users encouraged to read Alamofire’s extensive API, Usage, and Advanced Usage documentation.

 ## Benefits of Upgrading
 - **Rewritten Core:** Alamofire’s core architecture has been rewritten to follow a variety of best practices.